Dog Friendly

 A short guide to our dog-friendly ranks.

-Our rankings are based on structured data collected through our published standard and assessment framework.
-Hotels that meet the standard are ranked based on how they perform across the same criteria, so results are consistent, comparable, and grounded in evidence rather than marketing claims.
-This ensures that our rankings are fair, evidence-based, and unbioased.
+Our rankings are based on data collected through our published standard and assessment framework.
+Only hotels that meet the standard are ranked, based on how they perform against the same criteria, ensuring results are consistent, comparable, and grounded in evidence rather than marketing claims.
+This keeps our rankings fair, evidence-based, and unbiased.